 Who did we develop the qualification with?
 Developed with City & Guilds NPTC stakeholders, associates and industry representatives.
+Is it part of an apprenticeship framework or initiative?
 Compliance with the requirements of the Health and Safety Executive, Chemical Regulation Division, Voluntary Initiative, Department for Environment, Food and Rural Affairs (DEFRA), and the relevant Environmental Agency.